The Traveller’s Dilemma: Picking the Perfect Memory Card for Your Adventures

 So, as a person who hates being in photos, here are my ten ways to include yourself in your travel photos.

 Hide part of your face with something such as food or a drink.
-In this example, we had just purchased some waffles from a vendor in Paris so I had my husband take a photo of me pretending to start to eat them.
-That way the focus of the photo goes from me to the waffles.
+In the example on the left, we had just purchased some waffles from a vendor in Paris so I had my husband take a photo of me pretending to start to eat them.
+In the example on the right, we were having tea in a beautiful Japanese Tea Garden in Kyoto.
+With these photos, the focus of the photo goes from me to the waffles and the cup.

-You need to be aware of sensitivities with these photos and make sure you are not doing something that may be considered rude or insensitive in these types of travel photos.
+You need to be aware of sensitivities with these photos and make sure you are not doing something that may be considered rude or insensitive.

 There will always be times when it simply is not possible to take a good photo.
 In these times, I say, “embrace the terrible”!
 Let me show you some examples from our trip to Iceland.

-In this photo we were about to go snorkelling at Silfra in Iceland.
+In the photo on the left, we were about to go snorkelling at Silfra in Iceland.
 You are snorkelling between two tectonic plates in glacial water that has filtered down through lava fields.
 The water is freezing cold so you need to wear a dry suit to keep warm.
 There is no way you can look good in one of these things, but the experience was amazing.

-In this next example, I felt like the Michelin Man in this outfit.
+In the example on the right, I felt like the Michelin Man in this outfit.
 Again there is not way to be glamorous in an outfit like this.
 But the adventure made up for it.
 We were about to head out on a Zodiac boat trip on Jokulsarlon Glacier Lagoon.

 These were two of the most amazing things we have done while travelling and being able to capture being there was important.
 So what else is there to do but embrace the fact that we were not going to have glamour photos.
 Rather its fun to have real life photo of the adventures we went on.